-A four day trip to Cyprus can prove reasonably cost-effective compared to travelling in any other city of mainland Europe.
+A four day trip to Cyprus can prove reasonably cost-effective compared to travelling to any other city in mainland Europe.
 Keeping this in mind, Cyprus four day itinerary will act as a handy guide for travelers.

 In my current travel blog, I will share my Cyprus four day itinerary with you.
 I hope that it assists you immensely when you head out to the region.
 The 4 days I spent in Cyprus have left an everlasting impression on me.

 Planning a trip to Cyprus will be easy if you have a pre-planned itinerary.
 A Cyprus 4 day itinerary will ensure that you are able to make the most of your days while you’re in this beautiful country.